HugoHasenbein/redmine_more_previews/README.md

  - text, or
  - xml

-The appropriate conversion type is uop to the plugin developer.
+The appropriate conversion type(s) is/are up to the plugin developer.
 The available conversion option can be chosen on the plugin configuration page.
 Currently, there exist the following plugins:

 ![Libre](doc/libre/logo.png "Libre")